ltebean/Live/README.md

 Lots of live stream cloud already covers the media server and cdn parts.
 You just need to push/pull the stream from it.

 #### 2. iOS RTMP libs
-There are serveral open source project support RTMP, this project uses
+There are serveral open source projects supporting RTMP, this project uses:
 * VideoCore to push rtmp stream
 * IJKPlayer to pull rtmp stream
 You can find the usage of these libs in their project pages.

 #### 3. Websocket server
 This project uses socket.io to handle the client-server communication, the logic is very simple, on the server side: